 Aviation's Localizer Performance with Vertical Guidance (LPV) Approach

-A localizer performance with vertical guidance (LPV) approach is a modern aviation instrument approach procedure that uses wide area augmentation system (WAAS) and very precise GPS capabilities to attain an airplane's position.
+A localizer performance with vertical guidance (LPV) approach is a modern aviation instrument approach procedure that uses the wide area augmentation system (WAAS) and very precise GPS capabilities to attain an airplane's position.
 LPV offers the most accurate aviation position available today.
 An LPV approach can get a pilot down to a mere 200-foot or 250-foot decision altitude.
 The benefit is that this makes it possible for aircraft to land at runways in very low visibility.
-Without WAAS capabilities (i.e., without the ability to fly the LPV approach) extremely poor visibility conditions at the airport may force the pilot to fly to an alternate and less desirable airport.
+Without WAAS capabilities (i.e., without the ability to fly the LPV approach) deplorable visibility conditions at the airport may force the pilot to fly to an alternate and less desirable airport.

 Instead of relying on radio navigation, pilots can count on an extremely precise and stable satellite navigation system.
 It is the precision of this type of navigation that allows pilots to descend to lower altitudes (without the usual visual references) or while still flying in the clouds.

 How LPV Works

 An LPV approach is similar to an LNAV/VNAV approach, but is more precise and can allow descent to minimums of 200-250 feet.
 WAAS capabilities are required for precise lateral and vertical guidance, classifying it as a precision approach.
 On the other hand, the LNAV/VNAV approach is non-precision.
 In fact, an LPV approach is almost identical to an instrument landing system (ILS) but is more accurate because it utilizes modern-day satellite technology.
 Also, no expensive ground equipment is necessary which means that there is less downtime and outages.

 This also means that the cost is less because there is no equipment and no regular maintenance involved.